RXRodriguez98/Caricature/README.md

 # Caricature Repository
 The functions in this repository are used to caricature resting-state fMRI time series data and perform subsequent analyses on the resulting connectomes.
+The task-based eigenvectors from the Consortium for Neuropsychiatric Phenomics (CNP) dataset^1 are also included to facilitate caricaturing without maintaining task data on one's own computer.
 Note that discriminability.m is based on code that can be originally found at https://github.com/ebridge2/Discriminability/tree/master, fingerprinting.m and separation.m are based on code originally available at https://github.com/SNeuroble/fingerprinting, the functions calculate_icc_from_variance.m, calculate_icc_from_variance_3_factors.m, calculate_variance_comps.m, and calculate_variance_comps_3_factors.m are based on code originally found at https://github.com/SNeuroble/Multifactor_ICC, cpm_classifier_family_cv.m is an updated code based on that found in https://github.com/YaleMRRC/CPM/tree/master/matlab/func, and ridgeCPM.m is an updated code based on that found in https://github.com/mattrosenblatt7/trust_connectomes/tree/main/utils.

 # Examples
 1) Creating a task manifold using the CNP dataset